 This short video documentary Orality and African Christianity: A Short Exploration (Internet connection required) includes a short section on the life and ministry of Madam Afua Kuma.
 The film was produced as a product of a Nagel Theological Advance grant.

 Note on the research:

 This research was funded in part from a grant from the Nagel Institute for World Christianity, Calvin University, MI, USA, which was funded by the Templeton Religion Trust, Nassau, Bahamas.
 It formed part of a larger project entitled “Language, Literature, Prayer, and Music Repertoires as Sources of African Christian Spirituality and Values,” led by Dr. Rose Mary Amenga-Etego at the University of Ghana (2018–2020).
-I am also grateful to Jon Kirby, S.V.D., and Kofi Ron Lange, S.V.D., for sharing some more of Afua Kuma’s unpublished praises with me, which they are preparing for publication.
+I am also grateful to Jon Kirby, S.V.D. for sharing some more of Afua Kuma’s unpublished praises with me, which they are preparing for publication.
 Finally, I interviewed and stayed with Afua Kuma’s son Emmanuel and his wife Jane in Asempaneye several times throughout this project, and their sons Tetteh and Ofori provided important information and translation, and also took me to visit a number of Afua Kuma’s different homes and communities.
 Afua Kuma’s final home was with Emmanuel, and she worked with Jane as a Traditional Birth Attendant.
 I remain grateful to each of them for their important contributions, without which this biographical information would not have been accessible.